pawanit17/spring/README.md

 AnnotationConfigApplicationContext ( Spring ) vs ApplicationContext ( SpringBoot )

 # To do
 - Add dependencies with logback / log4j and see how things work in basic Spring application.
 -

+# Inversion of Control
+- Shifting the responsbility of creating an instance from the class that needs a dependency onto to Spring framework.
+- This is achived by @autowired and @component.
+- IOC Container is the part of Spring that does it.
+- This is a generic concept.
+- There are two implementations
+  - Bean Factory
+  - Application Contet
+    - Bean Factory++
+    - Spring AOP
+    - Internationalization
+    - WebApplicationContext

+@Component
+ - Generic Component
+@Controller
+ - Determines a Controller in web application
+@Service
+ - Business logic
+ - BinarySearchImpl
+@Repository
+ - Database retrieval

+- Used for classifying the software classes.
+- Spring AOP gives more options per classification type.

+- Mockito vs JUnit

+# SprintBoot
+- A wrapper over Spring to make development easier by including autoconfiguration, embedeed servers etc.
+- View Resolvers?.
+Dispatcher Servlets?.
+- Starters help in ................